nodejs/node/doc/api/errors.markdown

 <!--type=misc-->

-A JavaScript "exception" is a value that is thrown as a result of an invalid operation or as the target of a `throw` statement.
+A JavaScript exception is a value that is thrown as a result of an invalid operation or as the target of a `throw` statement.
 While it is not required that these values are instances of `Error` or classes which inherit from `Error`, all exceptions thrown by Node.js or the JavaScript runtime *will* be instances of Error.